localstack/docs/content/en/user-guide/aws/elastic-kubernetes-service/index.md

 ### Enabling HTTPS with local SSL/TLS certificate for the Ingress

-To enable HTTPS for your endpoints, you can configure Kubernetes to use SSL/TLS with your [certificate for local domain names](https://github.com/localstack/localstack-artifacts/blob/master/local-certs/server.key) `*.localhost.localstack.cloud`.
+To enable HTTPS for your endpoints, you can configure Kubernetes to use SSL/TLS with the [certificate for local domain names](https://github.com/localstack/localstack-artifacts/blob/master/local-certs/server.key) `*.localhost.localstack.cloud`.

 The local EKS cluster comes pre-configured with a secret named `ls-secret-tls`, which can be conveniently utilized to define the `tls` section in the ingress configuration: